 Agencies can expand DSP educational and career advancement opportunities, remind supervisors to recognize their staff for good work, and find other ways to appreciate their direct care staff.

 For too long, DSPs have been underrecognized for the crucial work that they do.
 We’d like to echo the importance of supporting legislation that will make meaningful improvements to the wages and benefits of direct care staff around the country.

-No matter where you are for Direct Support Professional Recognition Week this year, we recommend that you take the time to thank a DSP in your life this week!
+No matter where you are for DSP Week this year, we recommend that you take the time to thank a DSP in your life this week!